 This chapter addresses the problems of blended land data in new-surface and statics correction.
 It evaluates the problems of blended seismic data acquisition imposed on refraction and reflection arrival times.
 It proposes a robust refraction arrival separation method that uses amplitude burst suppression and the sparse Radon transform to enhance the first break quality of the blended data.
 It also demonstrates that after refraction statics correction, we can perform normal moveout velocity analysis and surface consistent residual statics prior to deblending because of the passive separation property of the blended data.
-I include the following published paper in the chapter.
+I include the following published paper in the chapter (reproduced here with permission from Canadian Society of Exploration Geophysics).